EvanSong77/MRC-CLRI/README.md

 # BMRC-ACOS
-Use BMRC to complete Aspect Sentiment Quadruple Extraction tasks in ACOS(rest,laptop), QUAD(rest15,rest16) and ASQE dataset.
+Use BMRC to complete Aspect Sentiment Quadruple Extraction tasks in QUAD(rest15,rest16) and ASQE dataset.